wallee-payment/plentymarkets/meta/documents/user_guide_en.md

 ## Further reading

-More Information about the features in wallee can be found in our extensive [documentation](https://app-wallee.com/en/doc).
+More Information about the features in wallee can be found in our extensive <a href="https://app-wallee.com/en/doc" target="_blank">documentation</a>.

 ## License